MatildaBae/MHPEPA_Causal/README.md

 # MHPAEA Causal Inference Study 🧠📊

 ## Overview 🌟
 This project investigates the causal effect of the **Mental Health Parity and Addiction Equity Act (MHPAEA)** on the utilization of mental health services and specialist consultations.
-The focus is on comparing the average treatment effect (ATE) between individuals who received the treatment (those with private insurance) and those who did not.
-The study uses a **Difference-in-Differences (DID)** approach to estimate the causal effect, adjusting for confounders using **propensity score matching**.
+The MHPAEA, enacted in 2008, mandates parity between mental health/substance use disorder (MH/SUD) benefits and medical/surgical benefits in group health plans and health insurance coverage.
+The focus of this study is to compare the **average treatment effect (ATE)** between individuals who received the treatment (those with private insurance) and those who did not.

+The study uses a **Difference-in-Differences (DID)** approach to estimate the causal effect, comparing pre- and post-treatment differences between the treatment and control groups.
+Additionally, the analysis adjusts for confounders using **propensity score matching**, ensuring more accurate comparison between groups.

 ## Objective 🎯
 - **Primary Goal**: Estimate the causal effect of MHPAEA on the utilization of mental health services by comparing the treatment group (private insurance holders) with the control group (non-private insurance holders).